 Pergolas, Arbors and Trellises, Oh My!

-A lot of our clients here in the South Bay area call in with requests regarding pergolas, arbors and trellises.
+A lot of our Landscape Design clients here in San Jose, California and the surrounding areas call in with requests regarding pergolas, arbors and trellises.
 In these interactions, we typically notice one problem - differentiating between the three outdoor structures.
 People tend to confuse one structure for the other.
 The only thing that they have in common is that these structures are beautiful and each offer unique advantages when used within the outdoor living experience.
 On that note, the following is a detailed description of the three structures, explaining how each follows different binding rules and how they can be implemented to enhance your outdoor space.

 An arbor is a simple two-post structure that you walk under and has a close resemblance to a pergola.
 Arbors typically feature an arched top, and in most cases have vines growing on them.
 The main difference between an arbor and a pergola is the size, which is not big enough to cover an entire patio area.
 In addition, the walls of an arbor look like side panels that are quite small, measuring at most two feet in width.
 It is a simple structure but does much with regard to the enhancement of your garden’s beauty, and framing a space that invites the visitor to walk through it to see what’s on the other side.